-Economic turbulence is part of the natural cycle of business.
+Economic turbulence and financial distress is part of the natural cycle of business.
 It falls into a rhythm — things get worse; things get better (though not with any predictable timeline).
 The government does its part to flatten the extreme highs and lows by doing what it can — adjusting interest rates, increasing the money supply and reducing taxes.
 But sometimes catastrophic events happen that no amount of fiscal policies can do much to help against, such as the COVID-19 pandemic, which hit big in March 2020.

 But in the wake of the COVID-19 pandemic, which has occupied the news cycle for the majority of 2020, there is uncharted territory ahead of all of us.
 And that will impact things, whether we’re directly involved in businesses that are susceptible to the seismic changes in the economy or not.
 While the stock market has (mostly) bounced back from its initial dips, there is still a great unknown that lies ahead.

 So, in this era of economic upheaval, there are companies that will likely have to turn to organizational restructuring and apply a corporate restructuring strategy in order to not only stay in business, but to survive (and thrive) in the long run.
 Many industries have an uncertain future.
 Sectors, including travel and hospitality, commercial real estate and small businesses of all types may never return to pre-COVID-19 levels and have the daunting task of transitioning to the “new normal.”

 Generally, there are two types of corporate restructuring strategies — financial restructuring and organizational restructuring.
 In both cases, the name aptly describes what is involved:

 - The financial restructuring process is more of a numbers game, where a company will adjust its equity patterns, debt-servicing schedule and/or cross-holding patterns.